WakaSync Standalone

 </script>

-All the standard HTTP methods are available.
+All standard HTTP methods are available.
 Methods that send a body (POST, PUT, PATCH) accept data as the second argument — plain objects are automatically serialized to JSON:

 // GET